Dechrissen/website/blog/physical-pokemon-solus-red.md

 ## Future additions

 The only thing missing, really, is some sort of manual/booklet/pamphlet insert.
 Obviously it's not necessary, but it would be cool.
 I have some working ideas for what this might look like -- it would probably only be 4-6 "pages" (or 2-3 front and back) in bifold or trifold form.
 It wouldn't be exactly like the original manual for Red/Blue; it would be more like an overview of all the changes in the romhack, a list of new features, etcetera.
-But it would take design inspiration from the original manual.
+But it would take design and style inspiration from the original manual.

 I'm not 100% sure that I'll follow through on this, but it's on the table as a possibility.